IS attack Kobani killing many civilians. Desperate for food - 222 cook for 13,000 last night - and medical support http://t.co/X4qFxN0YOO

 GINI Index: 44.5%

 % Population below poverty line (2007 best.): 18.7%

-The Islamic Republic of Iran is a lower-middle income country with a GNI per capita of $3,540.
-This categorises Iran as an emerging and developing country, classically associated with a medium to low standard of living and insufficient industrialisation.
+The Islamic Republic of Iran is a lower-middle income country, which categorises Iran as an emerging and developing country, classically associated with a medium to low standard of living and insufficient industrialisation.
 This indicator provides a narrow classification of comparative development, demonstrating the average income per person, but does not recognise differences in the cost of living and of a person’s purchasing power in a given country.
-Therefore, by incorporating Purchasing Power Parity that assumes ‘one price’ for a given basket of goods, we can see that Iran has a much higher standard of living per person of $10,850, in income terms, than captured by the GNI per capita index.
+Therefore, by incorporating Purchasing Power Parity that assumes ‘one price’ for a given basket of goods, Iran can be shown to have a much higher standard of living per person of $10,850, in income terms, than captured by the GNI per capita index.
 This indicator illustrates that $1 is worth more in Iran than elsewhere and that more goods can be bought for that $1.
 Iran’s GNI per capita (PPP) is also much higher than the regional average, suggesting a higher standard of living than its neighbouring economies.

 Despite this indicator broadening the classification of the standard of living it still focuses on just one facet of well-being and does not reflect what Amartya Sen (1976) famously calls a person’s capabilities and entitlements.
 Hence, by using the more composite Human Development Index (HDI) we gain a more holistic measure of human development through three dimensions – living a long and healthy life (measured by life expectancy), being educated (measured by adult literacy and gross enrolment in education) and having a decent standard of living (measured by purchasing power parity, PPP, income).
 The HDI ranks Iran as a medium developed country and ranks it 88/142 countries with 0.782.
 Iran’s income per capita provides the preponderance of its position with the other indicators impeding its position.